Updated: January 5, 2023

 There are two ways to transfer assets from your estate to your grandchildren or other “skip persons,” the indirect and direct skip.

-The taxable termination indirect skip trust is the most common indirect GST and involves both skip and non-skip persons.
+The indirect skip is a testamentary trust created at your death, is the most common GST used, and involves both skip and non-skip persons.

 Although your children benefit from the GST assets, they do not own them and are not part of their taxable estate.